shorebirdtech/handbook/src/content/docs/onboarding.md

 * There are a few tax forms required to fill out on your first day.
 In the US that's W-4 and W-9.
 Rippling will help you take care of this.
-  If you have an iPhone you can use the "Notes" app to scan the signed documents as pdfs.
+  If you have an iPhone you can use the "Notes" app to scan the signed documents as PDFs.
 Android likely has something similar.

 ## Finances
 * For US employees, paychecks are delivered every 2 weeks.
 Rippling should have offered